 Inventory, lb : 0

-Air potatoes are available in the late fall and early winter months.
+Air potatoes are available in the late fall through early winter.

 Recipes that include Air Potatoes.
 One is easiest, three is harder.

 Someone shared Air Potatoes using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Sharer's comments : Conocidas como las papas voladoras, en este lugar son cosechadas orgánicamente.
 Sus formas son diversas como las de la foto